dart-lang/site-www/src/faq.md

 and some don't play well with other features.
 Simplicity is the single most important gift we all can give to future programmers.

-Please look at the [list of Dart issues][issues] to see if your request is already there, and add a new issue if not.
+Please look at the [list of language issues][issues] to see if your request is already there, and add a new issue if not.
 Make a thoughtful argument for your feature.
 Sample code with and without your feature is good evidence; a sizeable codebase that shows the need is even better evidence.